Kraemer, Louisiana

 Kraemer is a census-designated place (CDP) in Lafourche Parish, Louisiana, United States.
 As of the 2010 census, its population was 934.
 Its ZIP code is 70371.
 It is also known as Bayou Boeuf.

 Demographics

+Kraemer was first listed as a census designated place in the 2010 U.S. census.

 Education

-Lafourche Parish Public Schools operates public schools.
+Lafourche Parish Public Schools is the school district of the whole parish, and operates area public schools.
 Bayou Boeuf Elementary School, Sixth Ward Middle School, and Thibodaux High School serve the Bayou Boeuf area.

+Fletcher Technical Community College has Lafourche Parish in the college's service area.
+Additionally, a Delgado Community College document stated that Lafourche Parish was in the college's service area.

 Government and infrastructure

 Residents are served by the Ward 6 Senior Citizens Center.